Hermínio Pinzetta: Life

 Studzinski encouraged Pinzetta in February 1944 to take time at a retreat to meditate to discern his vocation at the Order of Friars Minor Capuchin convent of Maraú.
 It was there that he made the decision to enter the order as a religious rather than as a priest and informed Studzinski of this who received the news with great joy.
 He then went to the friars at Maraú to speak about providing Pinzetta with permission to join the order to which the friars gave their approval.
 His father Fiorentino accompanied him to the convent to bid him farewell and Pinzetta was later received into the convent at Flores da Cunha on 6 May 1944.
 He commenced his period as a postulant on 2 July 1944.
 He commenced his novitiate period on 5 January 1945 and soon after received the Franciscan habit and religious name of "Salvador da Casca".
-Pinzetta then made his initial profession before being sent to the Saint Francis of Assisi convent in Garibaldi (1946-48) but was transferred back to Flores da Cunha in late January 1948 where he made his perpetual profession on 6 January 1949.
+Pinzetta then made his initial profession before being sent to the Saint Francis of Assisi convent in Garibaldi (1946–48) but was transferred back to Flores da Cunha in late January 1948 where he made his perpetual profession on 6 January 1949.
 From 1949 until 1962 he held various positions within his order at the convent and served as its orchardist and vintner for the altar wine before taking up positions such as the cook and porter.
 In 1953 he signed up to the Association of the Slaves of Mary in order to aid their work and deepen his own devotion to the Blessed Mother and was later appointed on 6 January 1961 as the novice master for the religious brothers in formation.

 Pinzetta was noted among his peers and the people for his goodness and his virtue as well as for being meek and affectionate to those he came into contact with.
 The Bishop of Caxias do Sul Benedito Zorzi held him in enough esteem to confer upon him the ability to grant Communion to parishioners for the parish in Flores da Cunha on 22 April 1970.
 He would often visit the sick in their homes or to the local hospital to bring them Communion.
 Zorzi also tasked Pinzetta on 19 March 1971 with promoting pastoral initiatives for the care of the sick.

-He suffered a severe headache on 30 May 1972 and asked for permission to be excused from partaking in his convent's House Chapter so that he could rest.
+He developed a severe headache on 30 May 1972 and asked for permission to be excused from partaking in his convent's House Chapter so that he could rest.
 He assisted at Mass on the following morning at 6:30am at the Nossa Senhora de Fátima hospital and returned to the convent after the Mass.
-But he felt worse after his return and was sent to that hospital where it was discovered he had suffered a cerebral hemorrhage; Pinzetta died from the aftereffects of that hemorrhage at 6:00pm on 31 May 1972.
+But he felt worse after his return and was sent to that hospital where it was discovered he had had a cerebral hemorrhage; Pinzetta died from the aftereffects of that hemorrhage at 6:00pm on 31 May 1972.